baocongchen/Design-an-A-B-Test/README.md

 The practical significance boundary for each metric, that is, the difference that would have to be observed before that was a meaningful change for the business, is given in parentheses.
 All practical significance boundaries are given as absolute changes.
 Any place "unique cookies" are mentioned, the uniqueness is determined by day.
 (That is, the same cookie visiting on different days would be counted twice.)
 User-ids are automatically unique since the site does not allow the same user-id to enroll twice.

++ Invariant metrics: Number of cookies, Number of clicks.

++ Evaluation metrics: Gross conversion, Retention, Net conversion.

-- Number of cookies: That is, number of unique cookies to view the course overview page. (dmin=3000)
+- Number of cookies: That is, number of unique cookies to view the course overview page. (dmin=3000).
+This can be used as an invariant metric because the number of visitors is not impacted by the change of "Start free trial".
-- Number of user-ids: That is, number of users who enroll in the free trial. (dmin=50)
+- Number of user-ids: That is, number of users who enroll in the free trial. (dmin=50).
+This should not be used as an evaluation metric because the number of users can be different between the control group and experimental group .
-- Number of clicks: That is, number of unique cookies to click the "Start free trial" button (which happens before the free trial screener is trigger). (dmin=240)
+- Number of clicks: That is, number of unique cookies to click the "Start free trial" button (which happens before the free trial screener is trigger). (dmin=240).
+This can be used as an invariant metric because clicks happen before visitors see the experiment.
-- Click-through-probability: That is, number of unique cookies to click the "Start free trial" button divided by number of unique cookies to view the course overview page. (dmin=0.01)
+- Click-through-probability: That is, number of unique cookies to click the "Start free trial" button divided by number of unique cookies to view the course overview page. (dmin=0.01).
+This can be used as an invariant metric because clicks happen before visitors see the experiment.
-- Gross conversion: That is, number of user-ids to complete checkout and enroll in the free trial divided by number of unique cookies to click the "Start free trial" button. (dmin= 0.01)
+- Gross conversion: That is, number of user-ids to complete checkout and enroll in the free trial divided by number of unique cookies to click the "Start free trial" button. (dmin= 0.01).
+This should not be used as an invariant metric because the number of visitors enrolled in the program is affected by the experiment.
+However, it is a good evaluation metric because it reflects the impact the experiment has on the number of students enrolled in the program.
-- Retention: That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by number of user-ids to complete checkout. (dmin=0.01)
+- Retention: That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by number of user-ids to complete checkout. (dmin=0.01).
+This should not be used as an invariant metric because the number of visitors remained enrolled  after 14 day trial is impacted by the experiment.
+On the other hand, this is a good evaluation metric because it reflects the impact the experiment has on the number of students remained enrolled in the program after 14 day trial.
-- Net conversion: That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button. (dmin= 0.0075)
+- Net conversion: That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button. (dmin= 0.0075).
+This should not be used as an invariant metric because the number of visitors remained enrolled  after 14 day trial is impacted by the experiment.
+On the other hand, this is a good evaluation metric because it reflects the impact the experiment has on the number of students remained enrolled in the program after 14 day trial.

-+ Invariant metrics: Number of cookies, Number of clicks

-+ Evaluation metrics: Gross conversion, Retention, Net conversion
+Invariant metrics are metrics that are not expected to change between the control group and experimental group; therefore, they used in sanity checks.
+In this case, number of cookies and number of clicks are selected as invariant metrics because they are not impacted by the new design of "Start free trial".
+On the other hand, evaluation metrics are subject to change between the control group and experimental group, so they are used in effective size tests and sign tests to measure the impact of a change. <br>
+I will take a look at the gross conversion metric and net conversion metric.
+The gross conversion metric indicates whether or not we successfully lower the costs by introducing the screener, and the net conversion metric indicates how the change affects the revenues. <br>
+In order to launch the experiment, the gross conversion metric needs to have a practically significant decrease, and the net conversion metric needs to have a statistically significant increase.

 Table of baseline values: